 The Narrative Enneagram is an educational nonprofit dedicated to transforming lives and creating a more compassionate world.
-Our mission is to refine and advance Narrative Tradition programs to transform human consciousness through our unique and unparalleled curriculum, which integrates psychological, spiritual and somatic practice.
+Our mission is to advance human consciousness through our pioneering Narrative curriculum, which integrates psychology, spirituality and somatics.

-We present Enneagram trainings in 14 countries worldwide.
+We have presented Enneagram trainings in 16 countries worldwide.
 Our teachers and staff have a long-standing, collective experience unmatched in the field, and each of us strives for spiritual, psychological and emotional freedom, both individually and as part of larger communities.

 Click on the photo at left to watch co-founders Helen Palmer and David Daniels, pictured in the second row from the bottom, talk about their 25-year collaboration.